hsuyeep/forte-corr/README.md

     correlations, or a binary dump to disk.

 - OUTPUT :
-  - The ioproc process prints region statistics on stderr.
+  - The ioproc process prints region write statistics on stderr.
-  - The cfx process prints
+  - The cfx process prints region read statistics on stderr, and generates a binary file with filename corresponding to the time of run (hhmmss_ddMonyy).

 - TESTING:
   - For testing, ioproc can be compiled with USE_FILE=1, and then it looks for a raw data file "testraw.dat" from which to fill a set worth of data, and